 In the world of physics, there are many notable names that have helped shaped theories and question discoveries all in the quest to better understand the world and the universe.
 One man that deserves attention is Russian cosmologist and theoretical physicist George Gamow.

-George Gamow worked on radioactive decay affecting the nucleus of atoms and on stellar nucleosynthesis, as well as star formation.
-He discovered a theoretical explanation concerning alpha decay by way of quantum tunneling and was one of the earliest advocates of the Big Bang Theory (Lemaitres), and he even conducted some studies on Big Bang nucleosynthesis.
-He was also known for his work on molecular genetics.
+George Gamow worked on radioactive decay affecting the nucleus of atoms, on stellar nucleosynthesis and star formation.
+He discovered a theoretical explanation concerning alpha decay by way of quantum tunneling and was one of the earliest advocates of the Big Bang Theory, which he revised and extended.
+He was also known for his work on molecular biology.

-He might have devoted most of his time to science in his early years but during the middle and latter parts of his career, he spent more time teaching and even authored several popular science books including Mr. Tompkins in Wonderland and Mr. Tompkins Explores the Atom (1939-1967).
-In fact, he did so well as a writer that some of his books are still in print up until today.
-That is more than 50 years after they were first published but this is only a testament of how relevant his books are when presenting the fundamental principles of science and math.
+He devoted most of his time to science research in his early years but during the middle and latter parts of his career, he spent more time teaching and authored several popular science books, starting with “Mr. Tompkins in Wonderland” in 1939.
+Some of his books are still in print up until today, more than 50 years after they were first published – a testament of how relevant his books are in presenting the fundamental principles of science and mathematics.

 His Early Life

 It was In Odessa, Russian Empire (now Ukraine) where George Gamow was born on 4 March 1904.
 His parents were ethnic Russians.
 His mother worked as a teacher and taught history and geography at an all-girls school in Odessa.
 She died when George was nine years old.
 His father taught literature and the Russian language in a local high school.
 Naturally, young George spoke Russian and he also learned French and German.
 Gamow did not learn English until he was in college, becoming a fluent speaker.
 As a child, George loved astronomy and he was given a telescope for his thirteenth birthday.